johannmarques/johannmarques/README.md

 ****

-Hello there ~the angel from my nighmare~
+Hello there ~the angel from my nightmare~

 ```
 >>> print(Johann.nationality == 'German' or JohannsParents.nationality == 'German')